akruszewski/gibl/manuscript/chapter2.md

 1. The fourth evaluation has a type of character
 1. The fifth evaluation has a type of string

-We'll cover symbols, lists and functions in the following sections.
+We'll cover symbols, lists, and functions in the following sections.

 ### 2.4.2.
 Lists, evaluation, quotes